Unity-Technologies/drone-pose-estimation-navigation/Documentation/1_set_up_grpc_pipeline.md

 }
 ```

-After this, you can inoke the `GetPoseEstimation` function using `_poseEstimationClient` instance.
+After this, you can invoke the `GetPoseEstimation` function using `_poseEstimationClient` instance.